 There may be some food items that you aren’t regularly consuming that would be beneficial to add.
 One such example is green tea.
 In China, some of the first medicines were tea and teas were solely medicinal before they were chosen for taste.
 Green tea is notable for its quantity of both l-theanine and caffeine.
 The theanine and caffeine stack is often one of the first recommended to newbie biohackers.

 Caffeine has multiple mechanisms of action, one of the most important is how it mimics adenosine, the neurotransmitter released when work has been done in order to signal to the brain and body that it is tired.
 It is also a psychostimulant as well as a CNS stimulant which provides motivation in addition to blocking the feeling of tiredness or need for sleep.
+Perhaps why so many people seem like a different person after a hot cup of coffee.

 Theanine meanwhile is an amino acid that not only counteracts some of the hypertensive and anxiety-inducing qualities of caffeine alone but has been shown to improve focus as well.
 Studies have shown that caffeine and theanine work synergistically.
 Together they have a greater effect than either would solely by itself.
+This is why so many cultures enjoy green tea, due to its being a naturally abundant source of both caffeine and l-theanine.

 In addition to adding healthier choices, abstaining from processed sugar-filled sodas and energy drinks could have an important long-term effect on the health of your brain and heart as well as your overall fitness and even longevity.
 For some unsweetened green tea may have to be an acquired taste.
 Adding lemon or lime may make the tea drinking experience more pleasurable not to mention the astringent and antioxidant qualities imparted by the squeezed lemon juice.